awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-sns-input-topic.md

 ## Create an Output Topic<a name="sms-streaming-output-topic"></a>

-Your output topic is used to send notifications when a data object is labeled\.
+If you provide an output topic, it is used to send notifications when a data object is labeled\.
 When you create a topic, you have the option to add an encryption key\.
 Use this option to add a AWS Key Management Service customer managed key \(CMK\) to your topic to encrypt the output data of your labeling job before it is published to your output topic\.

 To create an output topic, follow the instructions in [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) in the Amazon Simple Notification Service Developer Guide\.